iamdcj/javascripts/core/scope/closure/README.md

 // functionA says hello
 ```

 You can see above that nested lexical environments(scopes) can access their parents scopes right upto the global scope; `Lexical Scope`.
+In the above example functionA 'closes' over functionB.

 Closures 'close' over bindings, preserving access to these bindings whenever the 'closure' is executed outside of its original lexical environment.